-Case Management
+Care Management

-All members of Texas Children's Health Plan are eligible to sign up for our various Case Management programs by calling 832-828-1430 or 866-959-6555.
-You can be referred to Case Management by your health care provider, yourself, or by meeting certain criteria.
-You can opt in or opt out of Case Management at any time.
+All members of Texas Children's Health Plan are eligible to sign up for our various Care Management programs by calling 832-828-1430 or 844-824-3327.
+You can be referred to Care Management by your health care provider, yourself, or by meeting certain criteria.
+You can opt in or opt out of Care Management at any time.

-What do case managers do?
+What do care managers do?

-A case manager will visit with you and help to:
+A care manager will visit with you and help to:

-- Set goals and help you meet your goals.

-- Provide education and resources to help you control a chronic condition.

-- Find out what services you need.

-- Find services near where you live.

-- Teach you how to find and get other services.

-- Make sure you are getting the services you need.
+- Find out what services you need. - Find services near where you live. - Teach you how to find and get other services. - Make sure you are getting the services you need.

 - Get medical and dental services.

 - Get medical supplies or equipment.

 - Work on school or education issues.

-- Work on other problems.
+- Work on other problems

-What Case Management programs do Texas Children's Health Plan offer?
+What Care Management programs does Texas Children's Health Plan offer?

 - Asthma

 - Diabetes

-- · Behavioral Health
+- Behavioral Health

 - High Risk Pregnancy

 - Nurse Family Partnership

-- Frequent emergency room use